Harkool/MAPLE/README.md

 ## Checkpoints

 The code expects trained model weights to be supplied separately.
+Download the pretrained checkpoints from the GitHub Releases page:
+`MAPLE pretrain`.
+After downloading, arrange the files as shown below.

 For the Streamlit app, the default model folder is `MAPLE_checkpoints`.
 If that folder is not found, the app also tries `Model` and `checkpoints` under the